- Contact Us

 Nana is TSRC's executive director.
 After running TSRC as a facilitator for five years, she accepted the official position as director in 2007.
 She has kept order (for the most part) as the organization has grown, moved, and morphed into what it is today.
 She also hasn't worn shoes in the office for approximately 10 summers now.
 Read More ...

-Rory, TSRC's assistant director, is a graduate of Lewis & Clark College in Portland, Oregon, and TSRC's second longest-serving employee.
+Rory, TSRC's co-executive director, is a graduate of Lewis & Clark College in Portland, Oregon, and TSRC's second longest-serving employee.
 He handles administrative duties year-round and manages operations during the summer months.
-If you are a TSRC participant, he has probably written you an email (or five) about your lodging.
+If you are a TSRC participant, he has probably written you an email or two about your registration and lodging.
 If you'd rather speak Spanish than English, he's your man.
 Read More...

 Mark Kozak, Development Director